blakadder/blog/_posts/2021-04-05-lanbon-L8-custom-firmware.md

 layout: post
 title: "Custom Firmware on Lanbon L8 LCD Touch Switch"
 author: blak
-categories: [ how to, tasmota, hasp-lvgl ]
+categories: [ how to, tasmota, openHASP ]
 tags: [ ]
 image: assets/images/header_lanbon_custom.jpg
 toc: true
 ---

-Great hardware gets great software
+Great hardware gets great software.
+Now updated with solderless flashing!

 _**Full disclosure:** This is a review sample sent to me free of charge by [Safetycorner](https://safetycorner.de/) and [Lanbon DE](https://lanbon.de).
 This article is not influenced by that fact and everything stated is solely my opinion._